 - The screening test alone cannot tell you whether your baby has a problem.

 - The screening estimates a risk for only two chromosome problems.

 - Screenings may false reassure some patients who still have an increased risk for abnormalities due to age.

 Are There Other Prenatal Tests I Should Consider After First Trimester Screening?

 You will be offered an alpha-fetoprotein (AFP) blood test between 15-20 weeks to screen for open neural tube defects, like spina bifida.
 Neural tube defects occur at rate of one to two per 1,000 babies.
 Approximately 80% of babies diagnosed with neural tube defects are detected by the AFP blood test.

 Your health care provider may recommend an ultrasound in your second trimester, at approximately 20 weeks.
 Although many physical abnormalities can be visualized during an ultrasound, the ability to detect problems is highly dependent the technician, radiologist, position of the baby and your gestational age and size.
 Ultrasounds can assess the growth and structures of your baby, but it cannot guarantee normal function.

 Quad screens are not always necessary.
 First trimester screening is equally as accurate and may be less likely to give a false risk result.
 An additional screening for chromosome abnormalities is unlikely to improve detection, since most affected babies will have unusual results based on first trimester screening.

 The information above is purely information.
-For a more detailed explanation and scheduling call your OB/GYN and set up an appointment.
+For a more detailed explanation and scheduling call your maternity provider and set up an appointment.
 They’ll walk you through the screen in more detail and discuss your next steps and any concerns you may have.